-Generally, the PIA rate on the A96 is lower than the national averagextviii for equivalent trunk A-roads in Scotland; however, some rural sections do indicate a slightly higher than average rate of KSIs.
-Fochabers to Keith, Keith to East of Huntly and Kintore to Craibstone are identified as sections of the A96 with a KSI rate slightly higher than the national average.
+Generally, the PIA rate on the A96 is lower than the national average loxii; however, the PIA and KSI rate is significantly higher within the urban areas of Forres and Keith than the national average for equivalent trunk A-Roads in Scotland.
+Some rural sections of the A96 also indicate a slightly higher than average rate of KSIs.
+The sections of A96 between Hardmuir and Forres, Fochabers and Keith, Keith and East of Huntly and Kintore and Craibstone are all identified as sections of the A96 with a KSI rate slightly higher than the national average.
 There are also perceived safety concerns on the route, such as the lack of safe overtaking opportunities, which can result in driver frustration and poor driving behaviours.
 Targeted safety improvements could be implemented at these locations, as well as others where there is a perceived safety risk, to reduce accident frequency and severity in line with national reduction targets.
-There may also be accident benefits associated with mode shift that may occur as a result of active and sustainable travel interventions that are implemented within the rural areas if a reduction in overall vehicle kilometres is achieved.
-A mode shift for freight to reduce the number of HGV trips would also contribute to this.
-Modelling indicates the impact across the wider corridor of this package is very minor in terms of reducing overall vehicle kilometres.
+There may also be accident benefits associated with mode shift that may occur as a result of active and sustainable travel measures for private users and freight that are implemented within the corridor, through a reduction in overall vehicle kilometres.
+However, modelling indicates the impact across the wider corridor of this package is very minor in terms of reducing overall vehicle kilometres, less than 1% in both scenarios in 2045.

-Evaluations of road schemes following the STRIPE framework provide an illustration of the potential benefits, as illustrated by the Three-Year After opening project evaluations for the following schemes:
+Furthermore, evaluations of road schemes following the Scottish Trunk Road Infrastructure Project Evaluation (STRIPE) framework provide an illustration of the potential benefits, as illustrated by the Three-Year After opening project evaluations for the following schemes:

-- A9 Bankfoot junction improvement involving the removal of right-turn movement across the main A9(T) carriageway to/from the B867 and Bankfoot village through improvement to the existing A9/B867 and realignment of a minor road to provide a left in/left out junction on the A9 resulted in an 80% reduction in accidentslviii. - A9 Ballinluig grade-separation resulted in over a 90% reduction in accidentslix. - A9 Helmsdale widening scheme (including the provision of climbing lanes) resulted in a 60% reduction in accidentslx. - A76 Glenairlie overtaking scheme resulted in a reduction in accidents of 75%lxi.
+- A9 Bankfoot junction improvement involving the removal of right-turn movement across the main A9(T) carriageway to/from the B867 and Bankfoot village through improvement to the existing A9/B867 and realignment of a minor road to provide a left in/left out junction on the A9 resulted in an 80% reduction in accidents lxxiii. - A9 Ballinluig grade-separation resulted in over a 90% reduction in accidents lxxiv. - A9 Helmsdale widening scheme (including the provision of climbing lanes) resulted in a 60% reduction in accidents lxxv. - A76 Glenairlie overtaking scheme resulted in a reduction in accidents of 75% lxxvi